 There’s a reason why many pros still compete with aluminum handlebars

-Price.
-Off—or rather, still on—the shelf, aluminum handlebars are generally less expensive than their carbon counterparts.
+Off the shelf, aluminum handlebars are generally less expensive than its carbon counterparts.
 That is, unless you go with the trend of buying cheap, imitation carbon parts, in which case, just don’t, as I’ll explain later.
 Proper carbon handlebars can cost up to six times more expensive than common aluminum models.
-Locally, that translate to P1,500 to P3,000 for aluminum bars, and around P6,000 to P12,000 for carbon models.
+Locally, that translates to P1,500 to P3,000 for aluminum bars, and around P6,000 to P12,000 for carbon models.
 If you realize that you may have to replace your bars when you crash, those numbers add up.

-Weight.
-The lure of expensive carbon handlebars, aside from bragging rights, is their supposed lighter weight, which, for a weightweenie like me, makes them quite irresistible.
+The lure of expensive carbon handlebars, aside from bragging rights, is its supposed lighter weight, which makes them irresistible.
 While true for most models, the lightest aluminum handlebars can match the weight of most mid-level carbon bars, and the lightest carbon models aren’t that much lighter usually because they still have to reinforce the design to be able to handle the stress and abuse of daily use.
 Think a difference of about 20 to 40 grams for the top-end aluminum bars versus top-end commercially available carbon ones.
 There are boutique brands that will push the limits of how light carbon bars can go, and the limits of your wallet as well.
-Want to know by how much?
-Here…

-Aerobar compatibility.
-Something to consider for triathletes and sportive riders who like to attach aero extensions to their bars: most super light carbon handlebars are actually not engineered to handle the stress of the aerobar clamp, and the full weight of your torso on the flat area of the bar tops.
+Something to consider for triathletes and riders who like to attach aero extensions to their bars: most super light carbon handlebars are actually not engineered to handle the stress of the aerobar clamp, and the full weight of your torso on the flat area of the bar tops.
 Sadly, some bike shops will not tell you this.
 They will let you buy their expensive carbon handlebar and willingly add aero extensions at the risk of your safety.
 Some people assume that by buying all the expensive stuff, they ensure durability.
 These high-end components are purpose-built and you risk your own safety if you don’t heed the manufacturer’s claims.
 Bike shop employees can sometimes forget.
-Like I said in a previous article, caveat emptor.